microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 not migrate, even if neighboring threads in the same wave do migrate.

 From the physical wave's point of view, an implementation may remove, replace, or do nothing with threads that arrive at a reorder point.
-It is also legal for an implementation to replace terminated threads in a wave if any of its threads arrive at a reorder point.
+It is also legal for an implementation to replace threads that were inactive at the start of the wave or those that exited the shader during execution, as long as any remaining thread reach a reorder point.
 This may indirectly affect threads that conditionally did not invoke a reorder point, as illustrated in the following code snippet: